-Essex, Brainerd (Haddam) Libraries Jointly Sponsor Two Debates, Oct.
-17 & 22; Readers Invited to Submit Questions
+Essex, Brainerd (Haddam) Libraries Jointly Sponsor State Senate Candidate Debate Tonight at VRHS

 AREAWIDE — The Essex and Brainerd (Haddam) Libraries will jointly sponsor two debates in October.
 Moderators will be Essex Library Director Richard Conroy and Brainerd Library Director Tom Piezzo.

-The first debate will take place on Wednesday, Oct.
-17. It will feature incumbent 36th District State Representative Bob Siegrist (R) and challenger Christine Palm (D) who will square off beginning at 6:30 p.m. at Valley Regional High School in Deep River.
+The first debate took place last Wednesday, Oct.
+17, and featured incumbent 36th District State Representative Bob Siegrist (R) and challenger Christine Palm (D).

-Democrat Norm Needleman and Republican Melissa Ziobron, candidates for the open 36th State Senate seat, will debate at 6:30 p.m. on Monday, Oct.
-22, also at Valley Regional High School.
+Democrat Norm Needleman and Republican Melissa Ziobron, candidates for the open 36th State Senate seat, will debate at 6:30 p.m. this evening, Monday, Oct.
+22, at Valley Regional High School.
 Conroy and Piezzo will once again serve as moderators.

 District residents are encouraged to submit questions for the candidates in writing by mailing or dropping them off at either the Essex Library (33 West Ave, Essex, CT, 06426) or Brainerd Library (920 Saybrook Road, Haddam, CT 06438) or by sending them via email to rconroy@essexlib.org or tpiezzo@brainerdlibrary.org.